 Paragraph 54.1 addresses the seizure of contraband.
 This is also now the subject of a monthly inspection by AIU.
-MCSO's efforts have led to a substantial increase in compliance-as assessed by the Monitor, MCSO's compliance rating for this Subparagraph improved from 73% in the last quarter of 2021 to 92% in the first quarter of 2022.
-According to the Monitor, in the second quarter of 2022, MCSO's compliance rating remained at 92%.
-MCSO's inspection reports for this quarter show a compliance rating of 97.12% in July, 97.79% in August, and 98.36% in September.
+MCSO's efforts have led to a substantial increase in compliance-MCSO's inspection reports for this quarter show a compliance rating of 96% in April, 100% in May, and 100% in June.